Electricity production

 The price of electricity delivered in a given month is the average of these three prices, weighted by the volumes of electricity delivered at that price (shown in the chart below).

-• On the exchange, turnover (the sum of the volumes of concluded futures contracts) amounted to 9.3 TWh, 86.8% more than a year ago (5 TWh).
-This is still 53.5% less than the September 2018-22 average of 20.1 TWh.
+- On the exchange, turnover (the sum of volumes traded in futures contracts) was 4 TWh, 30% less than a year ago (5.7 TWh), but o This is also 55.3% less than the January 2018-22 average of 8.9 TWh.

 Knowing the structure of the origin of the delivered volumes makes it possible to determine what proportion of the weighted average price is the result of trading on spot markets, where there is a clear correlation between the structure of the hourly electricity production mix and the price (the greater the production of photovoltaic installations and wind farms, the lower the price).
 Contracts traded on forward markets, where it is the physical delivery of electricity that takes place many months in advance, allow the risk of future price changes to be priced in.